 Intentionally visits cruel, debilitating chronic diseases like cholera, measles, typhoid, malaria, Aids, Leprosy, Parkinsons and Huntingtons upon unlucky individuals.

 Jesus could have ended Leprosy for everyone, forevermore, with a wave of His hand if he wanted to.
 But instead, he chose to heal only those fortunate few that happened to cross his path.
 That’s not love; that’s taunting.

 None of the aforementioned diseases are due to the fact that man is evil.
-Because God is the creator of everything, one can only conclude that He deliberately selects certain people to receive these horrible diseases.
+Because God is the creator of everything including evil, (Isaiah 45:7 I form the light, and create darkness: I make peace, and create evil: I the LORD do all these things), one can only conclude that He deliberately selects certain people to receive these horrible diseases.
 This is not an act of love.
 It is cruel and malicious, arbitrary and depraved.
 But God must love doing it or, being omnipotent and omnipresent, he wouldn’t do it if he didn’t want to.